jslmorrison/jslmorrison.github.io/content/posts/nix-shell.md

 and exit the temporary shell.

-You should be back in a normal terminal shell (check your prompt differences between the two).
-If you try and run any of the symfony-cli commands then you'll get the 'no PHP binaries detected' error again.
+Should be back in a normal terminal shell (check prompt differences between the two).
+Try and run any of the symfony-cli commands then you'll get the 'no PHP binaries detected' error again.
 Not to worry:

 ```bash
 nix-shell